Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Near-Field Soft Channel Estimation

-The joint PDF \eqref{eq:jointPDFmult} shows that $y_{m}-\Psi$, which is distributed according to a complex Gaussian PDF, represents the $m$th element of the vector $\mathbf{y}_{\mathrm{r}}(\mathbf{\boldsymbol{\mu}}_{1:i-1,i+1:k})$.
+The joint PDF \eqref{eq:jointPDFmult} shows that $y_{m}-\Xi$, which follows a complex Gaussian distribution, represents the $m$th element of the vector $\mathbf{y}_{\mathrm{r}}(\mathbf{\boldsymbol{\mu}}_{1:i-1,i+1:k})$.
 Therefore, the Newton gradient descent in the multiple-path case can be performed similarly to the single-path case, as discussed in Sec. \ref{subsec:Newton-Gradient-Descent}.

-The complete VNNCE algorithm for the multi-path case is summarized in \textbf{Algorithm \ref{alg:NVINCE}}.
+The VNNCE algorithm for the multi-path case is summarized in \textbf{Algorithm \ref{alg:NVINCE}}.
 The main components of the algorithm are discussed as follows: \begin{enumerate} \item \textit{Coarse Estimate}: As mentioned in the detection stage, Steps 3 and 4 provide the coarse estimates as the initial guess for optimization. \item \textit{Single Refinement}: In Step 5, $R_{s}$ rounds of near-field Newton gradient descent are utilized to refine $\mathbf{\boldsymbol{\hat{\mu}}}_{l}$ and $\hat{\mathbf{V}}_{\boldsymbol{\mu},l}$ of the $l$th path. \item \textit{Cyclic Refinement}: In Steps 7-12, $R_{c}$ rounds of \textit{Single Refinement} are employed for further refinements.
-Unlike conventional forward algorithms, this step provides feedback for optimization to achieve fast convergence and high estimation accuracy. \end{enumerate}
+Unlike conventional forward algorithms, this step provides feedback for optimization.
+Inspired by the NOMP framework in \cite{mamandipoor2016newtonized}, this cyclic refinement procedure is specifically designed to iteratively reconstruct and subtract the interference of other paths, thereby effectively decoupling the inter-path interference and improving estimation accuracy. \end{enumerate}